 Distance test examples

-The taxpayer qualifies for the deduction since his new main job is 55 miles (58-3) farther from the former residence than the old main job location was.
+The taxpayer qualifies for the deduction since the new main job is 55 miles (58-3) farther from the former residence than the old main job location was.

 Nonresidents are entitled to the moving expense deduction provided the move relates to employment or business income that is subject to tax in Massachusetts.

-The taxpayer qualifies for the deduction since his new main job is 130 miles (152-22) farther from the former residence than the old main job location was.
+The taxpayer qualifies for the deduction since the new main job is 130 miles (152-22) farther from the former residence than the old main job location was.